seoklab/alphafold/README.md

 ### AlphaFold output

-The outputs will be **in the current directory**.
+The outputs will be **in the current directory** for the default settings.
 They include the computed MSAs, unrelaxed structures, relaxed structures, ranked structures, raw model outputs, prediction metadata, and section timings.
 The directory will have the following structure: